Day-In-The-Life Testing: Why is it important for Enterprise CustomersTimothy Aegoori

 - Publish test summary report

-- Prepare and publish recommendation report
+- Prepare and publish a recommendation report

-Service Delivery approach
+Service Delivery Approach

 Testing vendors can follow the below service delivery approach based on the best practices.

-Sample due diligence on business operations
+Sample due Diligence on Business Operations

-Below table illustrates how due diligence can be carried out on a business process
+Below table illustrates how due diligence can be carried out on a business process.

-What if DITL testing is not done?
+What if DITL Testing is Not Done?

-Indeed, many customers don’t perform DITL (Day-in-the-life) testing during their test phases and instead go for the regular tests like System testing, Integration testing, System Integration testing, User Acceptance testing, during their implementation/migration/ transformation phases.
-However, there are incidents where some of the enterprise-level customers have suffered a lot and lost millions of dollars because of failures in the integrations and interfaces in the production environment just after Go Live.
+Indeed, many customers don’t perform DITL (Day-in-the-life) testing during their test phases and instead go for regular tests like System testing, Integration testing, System Integration testing, and User Acceptance testing during their implementation/migration/ transformation phases.
+However, there are incidents where some enterprise-level customers have suffered a lot and lost millions of dollars because of failures in the integrations and interfaces in the production environment just after Go Live.
 The reason behind these glitches is that they might not have tested properly in their SIT and UAT phases, and had they performed DITL Testing, they wouldn’t have faced such an irreparable loss.

-Benefits of DITL testing: –
+Benefits of DITL Testing: –

 Customers get beneficiated in various ways by performing DITL testing like:

-- Can identify showstoppers, before moving to production
+- Can identify showstoppers before moving to production

 - Can ensure all volume-based transactions and frequently used transactions are working as expected without any delay

-Smoothen the Release Management by incorporating DITL testing
+Smoothen the Release Management by Incorporating DITL Testing

 DITL testing significantly reduces defect leakage into production as it is performed using real data, real user profiles, real integrations, and interfaces, thus smoothening the release cycles.

-DITL testing is highly recommended for enterprise-level customers as they use several applications with tight integrations and complex interfaces.
+Day-in-life testing is highly recommended for enterprise-level customers as they use several applications with tight integrations and complex interfaces.
 There is a high probability of connectivity issues with the interfaces in production if they are not tested properly or missed out in SIT.

 Schedule a discussion with our ERP Testing experts to learn more about Day-In-The-Life Testing and why it is important for Enterprise Customers.